akumina/AkuminaDev/docs/AK-Headless.md

 ## Using a custom View (.cshtml)

-Headless has the ability to handle custom Views, should you wish to serve static pages.
+Headless has the ability to handle custom Views for serving static pages.

 To configure routing for your custom View:
 1. Copy your .cshtml to a folder in {headlessappdir}/Views